Scuba diving with loggerhead turtles in Isla Mujeres

 Mating

-The male loggerheads arrive before nesting season and wait in the mating grounds for the females to arrive.
-These are usually located offshore from the nesting beaches and fortunately, in Isla Mujeres, is very close to the Southern end of the island at South Point.
+The male loggerheads arrive before the nesting season and wait in the mating grounds for the females to arrive.
+These are usually located offshore from the nesting beaches, and, fortunately, Isla Mujeres is very close to the Southern end of the island at South Point.

 When the courtship and mating begin, the male will circle the female, then approach and bite her neck or shoulder.
 If she accepts him when he tries to mount her, they will mate.
 If she does not accept him, she will cover her cloaca and swim to the bottom.
 A persistent male will wait until she needs to surface for air and try again.
 (4)

-The same claws on the forelimbs that were discussed above for use in feeding are for also holding onto the female during mating.
-The mating may last for hours and often other males will try to dislodge them by raming and biting the male.
+The same claws on the forelimbs discussed above for feeding are also for holding onto the female during mating.
+The mating may last for hours, and other males often try to dislodge them by raming and biting the male.
 It is not uncommon during a dive here in Isla Mujeres to see one or even two other males pilling up on a male and female during mating.
-A dislodged male is quickly replaced by another.
+Another quickly replaces a dislodged male.

-A female will lay several clutches during a nesting season and will re-mate each time.
-Sometimes she will mate with several males so a clutch may be fertilized by more than one male's sperm.
-During this mating and nesting season, the males will remain in the water offshore of the nesting beach and the females will alternate between mating, nesting, and feeding.
+A female will lay several clutches during a nesting season and re-mate each time.
+Sometimes, she will mate with several males so that more than one male's sperm may fertilise a clutch.
+During this mating and nesting season, the males will remain in the water offshore of the nesting beach, and the females will alternate between mating, nesting, and feeding.

 Nesting